Local Planning Applications

 Any resident, in fact anyone who wishes to, can express their views on any particular planning application directly to Cornwall Council.
 The easiest way to do this is to log into the Council planning portal and to make comments online against the relevant application.
 In order to make comments, it is necessary first to register with the planning portal and to log in each time that you make a comment.
 The system is fairly straightforward and details are on the website.
 Please note, however, that the decision on whether or not to approve a particular planning application is based upon the material planning considerations, not on the number of comments in support or against the application.
 Guidance upon what constitutes material planning considerations can be found on the government planning portal.

 Most planning applications are determined by the relevant planning officer under what is known as delegated powers.
 A small proportion are determined by a Council planning committee comprised of a number of Cornwall Councillors.
-When there is this disparity of views on an application between the planning officer and the parish council, the planning officer will issue a formal notice to the parish council asking them to decide whether, having seen the officer’s recommendation, they now wish: a) to change their minds and agree with the officer; or b) whether they will agree to disagree; or c) whether they wish to maintain their position and ask that the application is determined by the planning committee.
+When there is difference of opinion on an application between the planning officer and the parish council, the planning officer will issue a formal notice to the parish council asking them to decide whether, having seen the officer’s recommendation, they now wish: a) to change their minds and agree with the officer; or b) whether they will agree to disagree; or c) whether they wish to maintain their position and ask that the application is determined by the planning committee.
 In that case, the local divisional Cornwall Councillor will be asked whether he/she supports the application being taken to a committee or that the application should be determined under delegated powers anyway.
 If the application is to be taken to a committee, the planning reasons for doing so must be provided by the divisional member.